privacyguides/privacyguides.org/docs/vpn.md

 #### :material-check:{ .pg-green } 69 Countries

-Windscribe has [servers in 69 countries](https://windscribe.com/features/large-network)(1).
-Picking a VPN provider with a server nearest to you will reduce latency of the network traffic you send.
+Windscribe has [servers in 69 countries](https://windscribe.com/features/large-network) or 11 if you use their [free plan](https://windscribe.com/knowledge-base/articles/how-much-does-it-cost-to-use-windscribe).(1) Picking a VPN provider with a server nearest to you will reduce latency of the network traffic you send.
 This is because of a shorter route (less hops) to the destination.
 { .annotate }

-1. Last checked: 2022-06-01
+1. Last checked: 2024-09-02

 We also think it's better for the security of the VPN provider's private keys if they use [dedicated servers](https://en.wikipedia.org/wiki/Dedicated_hosting_service), instead of cheaper shared solutions (with other customers) such as [virtual private servers](https://en.wikipedia.org/wiki/Virtual_private_server).